ErickRomeroDev/midnight-identity-token/README.md

         - yarn build
         - yarn environment
     3. Run the UI.
 At the /ui-pages level, run:
         - Create a .env file (reference .env.example).
 Key for the Postgress database will be created automatically.
-Key for your Blockfrost needs to be inserted.
+Key for your Blockfrost needs to be inserted (OPTIONAL).
 Token smart contract address was created when "yarn environment was executed".
         - yarn dev
         - yarn db:init
+        - yarn ngrok:init (OPTIONAL, need to install NGROK and update your NGROK domain on package.json)

 ## Need to be installed
     - docker --version